 Wild turkeys are among bowhunting’s most challenging game animals.
 In fact, many successful whitetail bowhunters don’t consider stick and string because the challenge is so great.
 Here’s why:

 Turkeys Can See Color: Although most deer hunters wear camouflage, blending into an environment goes to the next level with spring gobblers.
 If you have red fletch on your arrows, have a white sock exposed, or do not have your face fully covered, you will get busted.
-Double that for gloves.
+Double that issue for gloves.
 If your hand is unmasked as you work a box caller or peg-and-slate, a turkey will spot that tiny piece of flesh and flee.

 Turkeys Spot Movement Immediately: Because spring gobblers are usually hunted from the ground, an approaching bird will be at your eye level.
 If you change position, raise your crossbow, or begin to draw a compound, expect your target to launch like a rocket.
 Just the slight turn of our head will be spotted unless it’s done in ultra-slow motion or the bird is distracted.

 Turkeys Have Natural Periscopes: If a buck or bull elk approaches, you will see its antlers above the horizon before it can see you.
-This few seconds of warning can allow you to duck for cover or prepare for the shot as you estimate distance.
+These few seconds of warning can allow you to duck for cover or prepare for the shot as you estimate distance.
 Hens and gobblers are notorious for approaching over a rise with just the top of their head above the horizon.
-Often a turkey will survey the area ahead of it like a submerged submarine and you’ll never know it saw you.
+Often a turkey will survey the area ahead of it like a submerged submarine, and you’ll never know it saw you.
 Additionally, turkeys have nearly 360 degrees of vision.
-Its eyes stand out beyond its head, which creates a tremendous field of view.
+Its eyes stand out beyond its head, which creates a tremendous field of vision.

 Poor Form Causes Misses: Finally, taking a shot at a wild turkey often requires launching at a very awkward position.
 If you sit against a tree for safety and concealment, drawing your bow without getting the lower limb in the dirt is difficult.
 Likewise, crossbow hunters must raise their bow with the bird at a distance and follow it through the shot, which complicates judging distance.
-This negative can be partially eliminated by practicing from a sitting position as you would in a turkey set-up.
+This negative can be partially eliminated by practicing from a sitting position as you would in a turkey setup.